NASA's Artemis I mission delayed again as storm barrels toward launch site - Local News 8

 The Artemis I mission, which is expected to send an uncrewed spacecraft on a test mission around the moon, is delayed yet again, as NASA’s Space Launch System faces Tropical Storm Nicole, which is now expected to strengthen into a hurricane before it slams into Florida’s East Coast.

-The space agency had been targeting November 14 for the third launch attempt but is now looking to November 16, “pending safe conditions for employees to return to work, as well as inspections after the storm has passed,” NASA said in a statement Tuesday evening.
-November 16 would offer a two-hour launch window that opens at 1:04 am ET
+The space agency had been targeting November 14 for the third launch attempt but is now looking at November 16, “pending safe conditions for employees to return to work, as well as inspections after the storm has passed,” NASA said in a statement Tuesday evening.
+November 16 would offer a two-hour launch window that opens at 1:04 a.m.
+ET.

 The rocket, often referred to as SLS, is sitting on its launchpad at Kennedy Space Center, which lies just to the north of where the storm’s center is expected to make landfall, CNN meteorologist Brandon Miller noted.
 That will mean the area can expect some of the strongest winds the system will bring.